Cinema of Peru: 1950-1960 - The School of Cuzco

 The club's most noteworthy and ambitious film was Kukuli (1961), directed by Eulogio Nishiyama, Luis Figueroa and César Villanueva.
 The movie entered into the 2nd Moscow International Film Festival.
 Constructed around an Andean mythological story about the fight of a man against the ukuku ice bear for the love of a maiden, the film contained native poetry and landscapes.
 Although the club disbanded in 1966, their filmography deeply entrenched the Cuscan experience of Andean universe, the indigenous world and the peasants to the Peruvian film industry.
-(Note: "pg 3") The initiative was the first attempt at converting reality to culturally authentic cinematography.'
+The initiative was the first attempt at converting reality to culturally authentic cinematography.'